ahanikotb/react-easy-seo/README.md

 `<p>react-easy-seo is the best way to handle react seo</p>` and is added to the root div so its replaced as soon as your app loads but can really help with seo.

-*** the titles added are not removed once the react app is loaded thats why it renders other seo tools useless